 Why script writing format?

-Thinking visually isn’t always easy.
-Breaking the habit of describing what the characters are feeling doesn't always come second nature.
-And knowing how to pace a scene for the screen is equally as challenging.
+Thinking visually isn’t always easy, which is why understanding what scripts are and how they function in storytelling is crucial.
+Breaking the habit of describing what the characters are feeling doesn't always come naturally.
+And knowing how to pace a scene for the screen is equally as challenging, especially in fast-paced video production environments.

-Sluglines or scene headings tell the reader where the action is happening.
-And action lines tell us what the actors are doing.
+Sluglines or scene headings tell the reader where the action is happening, while action lines describe what is unfolding visually and indicate the time of day for each scene.
+Action lines tell us what the actors are doing.

-This formatting tells the reader where the characters are, or even where you’re taking your audience — a major component of learning to write for a visual medium.
+This formatting tells the reader where the characters are, or even where you’re taking your audience — a major component of learning to write for a visual medium and effective video production.
+Every element in a full script must serve this visual clarity and flow.
 See the graphic below to get a better idea.

-Notice, too, how the characters' names (aka character cues) are indented clearly identifying who is speaking when.
+Notice, too, how the characters' names (aka character cues) are indented, clearly identifying who is speaking when.
+Check out this graphic where we identify all the major script elements that are important to understand.
+The provided graphic identifies the essential script elements that are important to understand.

-For even more tips on script writing, including audio elements like telephone conversations, text messages, and plot devices, watch part two of our screenplay series.
+For even more tips on script writing and video production, including action-adventure sequences, script examples like telephone conversations, text messages, and plot devices, watch part two of our screenplay series.

 Formatting Techniques for Screenplay